If your computer has no TV tuner, an optional analog or digital TV tuner is required to play and record TV in Windows Media Center.

 Click Change Access Code.

-Type and confirm a new 4-digit access code, and then click OK.
+Enter and confirm a new access code.